PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Introduction

 \section{Introduction}

-Recent years have witnessed remarkable progress in video-generation models \cite{peebles2023scalable,brooks2024video, yang2024cogvideox, wan2025wan, zheng2024open}, with substantial improvements in both the fidelity and diversity of the generated results.
-Consequently, an increasing body of research has focused on controllable video generation, which seeks fine-grained control over video properties to accommodate the demands of diverse application scenarios.
-Among all video properties, camera motion is one of the most fundamental that alone charts the viewpoint trajectory through which we explore the virtual world generated by models.
-The film industry has long explored the camera language, a craft that shapes narrative focus and emotional rhythm while serving as a cornerstone of traditional production.
-However, most of camera motion effects rely on expensive hardware and specialized expertise, making them inaccessible to the majority of amateur creators.
-This work aims at camera-controllable novel-view video generation—given a reference video and an arbitrary camera trajectory, this task produces a spatiotemporally consistent video that enables post-capture editing of camera-motion.
-This task is a highly challenging scenario in controllable video generation, demanding temporal synchronization, spatial consistency, and reasonable inpainting of unobserved regions.
+Recent years have witnessed remarkable progress in video generation models~\cite{peebles2023scalable,brooks2024video, yang2024cogvideox, wan2025wan, zheng2024open}, with substantial improvements in both fidelity and diversity.
+Consequently, research has increasingly focused on controllable video generation to meet the demands of professional production.
+Among various control signals, camera motion is fundamental as it defines the viewpoint trajectory and narrative rhythm.
+However, high-end camera effects typically require expensive hardware, making "post-capture editing" of camera trajectories a highly sought-after, yet challenging task that demands strict temporal synchronization and spatial consistency.